Johnny2x2/LombdaAgentSDK/README.md

 * ✅ StateMachine Code is completely decoupled from Agent pipelines
 * 🧠 `AgentStateMachine` for creating stateful multi-agent workflows
 * 🌐 `LombdaAgent` to unify Agent and StateMachine operations
-* 🪟 Debugging UI for Windows with streaming chat and verbose logging
+* 🪟  MAUI Debugging UI with streaming chat
 * 📢 Event system for monitoring agent operations and debugging
 * 📦 BabyAGI
 ---